 Angie offers very reasonable prices for customised, one-to-one training courses, tailored to suit each individual’s needs.

-More about training at Creative Cabin
+More about character animation courses at Creative Cabin

 In this indyllic location near Brighton – Angie Taylor creates her own motion graphic designs and animations from her studio in the Creative Cabin.

 In between freelance jobs she offers this lovely self-contained studio/ apartment to other designers, editors and artists who need a quiet, inspiring place to work, learn and relax.

 Benefits of one-to-one character animation courses

 Angie Taylor’s courses are one-to-one and totally unique.
 There’s only you and Angie in the Cabin so you get her complete attention for the entire course – unlike corporate training courses where you often have to share the training with several other delegates.

 You can have employees trained individually for less than the cost of a group training course at a dedicated training centre – making sure they learn exactly what the techniques they need.
 It’s more cost-effective than you may expect.